zhenning/riak_wiki/pages/Riak/Operations/Configuration-Files.md

     ]}
 ```

-n_val - the number of replicas stored
+n_val - the number of replicas stored<br>
-allow_mult - whether or not siblings are allowed
+allow_mult - whether or not siblings are allowed<br>
-r, w, dw, rw - the quorum values for get, put and delete requests
+r, w, dw, rw - the quorum values for get, put and delete requests<br>
 precommit, postcommit - global pre- and post-commit hooks

 * **delayed_startup**